From Static to Dynamic Anomaly Detection with Application to Power System Cyber Security: Problem Statement

 Such an anomaly detector has shown a good effectiveness in detecting erroneous data and basic attacks \cite{Deng2018}.
 However, in the face of coordinated attacks on multiple measurements, this static detector can fail.
 In this article, motivated by this shortcoming, we take a dynamic design perspective where we shift the emphasis on an attack as a static process to its effects on power system dynamics.
 In particular, we opt for differentiating the attack impact on the systems trajectories from natural disturbances such as load deviations.

 To model its impact on the dynamics, let us consider a more general modeling framework in Figure~\ref{fig:sys_schem}.
 The electrical grid is operated by a digital controller that receives measurements as inputs and sends control signals to the actuators through communication networks.
 These transmitted data are applied in discrete-time samples.
 On the power grid side, the input $d[k] \in \mathbb{R}^{n_{d}}$ represents natural disturbances.
 On the controller side, a control signal $u[k] \in \mathbb{R}^{n_{u}}$ is computed given the measurements $Y[k]$.
 Note that with the closed-loop control, the corruptions $f[k]$ on the measurements would affect the system dynamics.
-A linear description of the closed-loop system is
+The dynamics of the closed-loop system is

 where $A_{x}$, $B_{d}$ and $B_{u}$ are constant matrices.
-Note the difference between the dynamic model \eqref{eq:dis_sys} and the static one \eqref{eq:static_sys}.
+Let us highlight the difference between the dynamical system~\eqref{eq:dis_sys} and the respective static counterpart~\eqref{eq:static_sys}.
+In fact, the time independence of the first equation in~\eqref{eq:dis_sys} describes the dynamics of the system, while the algebraic equation~\eqref{eq:static_sys} represents the relation on each time instance and describes a static relation between the states and outputs.
+The aim of this study is to exploit such dynamics information in~\eqref{eq:dis_sys} in order to design a diagnosis filter to detect stealthy multivariate attacks.
 To illustrate the attack impact on the system dynamics, we can simply consider the feedback controller as a linear operator such that $u[k] = GY[k]$ where $G\in \R^{n_{u}\times n_Y}$ is a matrix gain.
 By defining the closed-loop system matrices $A_{cl}:= A+B_{u}GC$ and $B_{f}:=B_{u}GD_{f}$, we can reformulate \eqref{eq:dis_sys} into

 \begin{Rem}[Dynamic feedback controller] The restriction to only a static feedback controller~$u[k]=GY[k]$ to transfer from \eqref{eq:dis_sys} to \eqref{eq:dis_cls} is without loss of generality.
 Namely, the proposed framework is rich enough to subsume a dynamic controller architecture as well.
 Indeed, when the controller has certain dynamics, it suffices to augment the system dynamics~\eqref{eq:dis_sys} with the controller states and outputs.
-We refer to Appendix-B ~\ref{subsec:app_rem_dyn_ctrl} for such a detailed analysis. \end{Rem} \begin{Rem}[Attacks impact on the dynamics of system trajectories] In light of \eqref{eq:dis_cls}, matrices $B_{f}$, $D_{f}$ capture the attack impact on the power system dynamics, mapping attacks $f[\cdot]$ to the system states and measurements respectively. \end{Rem}
+We refer to Appendix~\ref{subsec:app_rem_dyn_ctrl}, for such a detailed analysis. \end{Rem} \begin{Rem}[Attacks impact on the dynamics of system trajectories] In light of \eqref{eq:dis_cls}, matrices $B_{f}$, $D_{f}$ capture the attack impact on the power system dynamics, mapping attacks $f[\cdot]$ to the system states and measurements respectively. \end{Rem}

 In the following, we show that the state-space description \eqref{eq:dis_cls} is a particular case of DAE model.
 By introducing a time-shift operator $q$ : $qX[k] \rightarrow X[k+1]$, one can fit \eqref{eq:dis_cls} into